DevriX/Easy-Image-Gallery/readme.txt

 The plugin ownership was transferred to DevriX.
 There are no functionality changes.
 We are going to work on a few version, adding some nice feature in the near feature, stay tuned! :)

 == Changelog ==

+= 1.4.0 =
+* Release date - September 25, 2019
+* Introduced "add to post" button in the gallery metabox for inserting shortcodes;
+* Gutenberg compatibility - adding Easy Image Gallery Gutenberg block;
+* "_blank" target for the image is added when the gallery is without lightbox, thus improving UX;
+* Fancybox upgraded to v.3.5.7;
+* Adding caption to the image for fancybox;
+* Fixing large image size on a href click (PrettyPhoto);
+* Fixing Fatal error on WP version 4.9.8;
+* Fixing a couple of font references where not pointing to the right folder in blocks.style.build.css;
+* Removing OceanWP theme scripts for proper plugin functionality;

 = 1.3.1 =
 * Release date - May 07, 2018.